sourcegraph/about/content/blogposts/2024/cody-vscode-1-28-0-release.md

 * **The side panel now has dedicated tabs**.
 You can toggle between chat, history, commands, Cody settings, and account settings.
 These tabs replace the dropdown sections of the prior sidebar design.
 * **Commands and chat help tips appear in the primary sidebar below chat**.
 All functions are now quickly available at a glance.

 This update will soon become the default interface everywhere Cody exists, unifying the experience and making it faster for us to ship Cody to new IDEs.
-It is available today in VS Code for Cody Free and Cody Pro users, and it will be available in VS Code for Cody Enterprise users, plus all JetBrains users, in the coming weeks.
+It is available today in VS Code for Free and Pro users and will be available in VS Code for Enterprise users, plus all JetBrains users, in the coming weeks.

 The new interface is also available now in [Cody for Web](https://sourcegraph.com/cody/chat), where you can chat about public code in your browser.